 Adverse effects — Nausea, somnolence, dizziness, and headache are among the more common early side effects that may accompany treatment with levodopa, but they are not likely to be serious in most patients.
-More serious adverse reactions to levodopa (mainly in older patients) may include confusion, hallucinations, delusions, agitation, and psychosis.
+More serious adverse reactions to levodopa (mainly in older patients) may include confusion, hallucinations, delusions, agitation, psychosis, and orthostatic hypotension.

-Levodopa may also induce a mild to moderate elevation in serum homocysteine levels [10-13], which in turn may be associated with an increased risk of hip fractures in elderly patients.
+Levodopa may also induce a mild to moderate elevation in serum homocysteine levels [11-14], which in turn may be associated with an increased risk of hip fractures in older adults.
 (See "Osteoporotic fracture risk assessment", section on 'Possible risk factors'.)

-In addition, there is some preliminary evidence suggesting that levodopa exposure in patients with idiopathic PD is associated with elevated methylmalonic acid levels and possibly a higher than expected incidence of sensorimotor peripheral neuropathy [14,15].
+In addition, there is accumulating evidence suggesting that levodopa exposure in patients with idiopathic PD is associated with low serum levels of vitamin B12, elevated methylmalonic acid levels, and a higher than expected incidence of sensorimotor peripheral neuropathy [15-18].

 Compulsive dopaminergic drug use has been reported in patients taking dopamine agonists, typically in conjunction with levodopa therapy.
 However, it is unclear that these behavioral issues arise with any frequency with levodopa monotherapy.
 (See 'Dopaminergic dysregulation syndrome' below.)